-Any question that is topical is considered as a good question as it is likely to evoke a response.
-If your prospect is keen on discussing it further, you can throw them some more follow-up questions.
+Any topical question is considered as a good question as it is likely to evoke a response.
+If your prospect is keen on discussing it further, you can throw some more follow-up questions.

 If you receive a response, “I loved studying at the History department,” you can reply, “That’s fantastic, I will recommend it to one of my relatives who wants to the study the subject.”

-Ultimately, they’ll respond, “Alright, let’s get to the topic”.
-At this point, there will already be a lot of comforts developed and the prospect will open up to you in a much better way.
-If your prospect is not in a hurry, you can go a little off-topic before getting to the point.
+Ultimately, they’ll respond, “All right, let’s get to the topic.”
+At this point, the prospects will be a lot comfortable with you, and they will open up to you in a much better way.
+If your lead is not in a hurry, you can go a little off-topic before getting to the point.

 - Positioning statement

-A positioning statement helps cold callers show that they have worked with similar companies and have previously solved similar problems.
-This will help you to talk about the prospect and their business, which most cold callers fail to do so.
+A positioning statement helps cold callers show that they have worked with similar companies and have previously solved the same problems.
+It will help you to talk about the prospect and their business, which most cold callers fail to do so.

 You can begin by saying, “I help salespersons in the travel industry to generate sales through effective techniques.
 My customers always are on the lookout for bettering their profits.
 Is it something that you are looking for?”
 The answer in all probabilities will be a “yes.”
 Reply by saying, “tell me more about your plans.”
 Now, it is all about them and will they present their problem areas and objectives they are looking to achieve.

-Now that we’ve discussed what cold call really is in 2020 and the steps to craft a killer cold call script, let’s look at some cold calling script samples.
-However, there’s a caveat that needs to be added to these script samples.
+Now that we’ve discussed the state of cold calls in 2020 and the steps to craft a killer cold call script; let’s look at some cold calling script samples.
+However, there’s a caveat that needs adding to these script samples.
 Please use them as a template/reference as every industry and organization is different.
-You can use these and the aforementioned steps as a reference to craft your own.
-Also, although call scripts are quite helpful when it comes to cold calling, try to be candid during such calls.
-Okay, we that set aside, here are 5 cold call scripts that you can take inspiration from.
+You can use these and the steps above as a reference to craft your own.
+Although scripts are quite helpful, when you actually call up clients, try to be candid during such calls – especially during B2B cold calls.
+Okay, we that set aside, here are the fourteen cold call scripts that can inspire you.

 #1 Give options to the prospects

-Hi, this is ABC from the XYZ Corporation.
+Hi, this is [Your Name] from the [your company ].
 How are you?

 There are X ways businesses work with us.
-[Present the details of solutions you provide].
-Which option would you love to learn more about?
+[Present the details of the solutions you provide].
+Which option would you love to learn more?